ilios/moodle-block-ilios/README.md

 This module is designed and developed by The University of California, San Francisco.

-For license information please refer to the GNU General Public License in "COPYING.txt" distributed along with Moodle or see http://www.gnu.org/licenses/.

 ## Installation

 1. Place this folder under the blocks directory of local Moodle installation, i.e. `<moodleroot>/blocks/`

 2. Rename this folder to 'ilios' if it is called something else, i.e. `<moodleroot>/blocks/ilios`

 3. Log into Moodle as administrator, and select 'Notifications' in